First Time User? Sign Up Now

 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your child's condition has changed or if the cancer has recurred (come back).
 These tests are sometimes called follow-up tests or check-ups.

-The treatment of childhood rhabdomyosarcoma often includes surgery, radiation therapy, and chemotherapy.
+The treatment of newly diagnosed childhood rhabdomyosarcoma often includes surgery, radiation therapy, and chemotherapy.
 The order that these treatments are given depends on where in the body the tumor started, the size of the tumor, the type of tumor, and whether the tumor has spread to lymph nodes or other parts of the body.
 See the Treatment Option Overview section of this summary for more information about surgery, radiation therapy, and chemotherapy used to treat children with rhabdomyosarcoma.

 Rhabdomyosarcoma of the brain and head and neck